-Hockey captain says being India’s flagbearer at Incheon will spur him and teammates to win first place at quadrennial event
+India's Hockey captain Sardar Singh says being India’s flagbearer at Incheon 2014 will spur him and his teammates to win first place at the quadrennial event

 New Delhi: The honour to carry India’s flag in the opening ceremony of 17th Asian Games couldn’t have come at a better time for hockey team skipper Sardar Singh, who feels it will not only spur him but the entire squad to break its 16-year gold jinx in the continental event.